Jake Hess: Statesmen Quartet

 Hess sang lead with the Statesmen Quartet from 1948 until 1963.
 Their recordings included projects long-term with RCA Victor.
 In 1977-1978 Hess reunited with the surviving members of The Statesmen Quartet, Hovie Lister, Doy Ott, and Rosie Rozell to record three projects, including "Songs Elvis Loved".
-The reunited Statesmen sung at Elvis's funeral.
+The reunited Statesmen sang at Presley's funeral.
 In the fall of 1980, Hess, Lister, and Rozell assembled a new group with James Blackwood and J.D.
 Sumner.
 As a result, the southern gospel group the Masters V was born.
 They toured from 1981 until 1988 when illnesses prompted several of the members to retire from full-time singing.

+Jake Hess and the Jordanaires

 The Imperials

 Upon leaving the Statesmen Quartet at the end of 1963, Hess formed his "dream" group, the Imperials.
 Although they were not immediately accepted by his peers because of their innovative use of electric guitars and drums, they went on to become pioneers in Contemporary Christian Music, and would eventually be inducted into the Gospel Music Hall of Fame.
 They backed Elvis Presley from 1966 to 1971.
-Elvis has been quoted as noting Hess as his favorite singer.
+Presleys has been quoted as noting Hess as his favorite singer.
 Hess left the Imperials in 1967 due to health problems.